-- 4.1 Copies of the Fund's unaudited financial statements as at 30 June 2018 were supplied by Vision Super for the investigation together with details of the investment strategy at 30 June 2018.
+- 4.1 Copies of the Fund's unaudited financial statements as at 30 June 2019 were supplied by Vision Super for the investigation together with details of the investment strategy at 30 June 2019.
 We were also provided a breakdown of the unaudited market value of assets by sub-plan.
-We have been advised by Vision Super that the unaudited financial statements have been prepared consistently with AASB1056. - 4.2 The fair value of the Defined Benefit plan assets (including pensioners and deferred beneficiaries) as at 30 June 2018 used in the valuation was \$2,337.6 million.
+We have been advised by Vision Super that the unaudited financial statements have been prepared consistently with AASB1056. - 4.2 The fair value of the Defined Benefit plan assets (including pensioners and deferred beneficiaries) as at 30 June 2019 used in the valuation was \$2,293.0 million.
 No amounts are included in respect of accumulation accounts of members, except certain defined benefit offset accounts.
 It includes amounts in respect of deferred beneficiaries and fixed term pensioners. - 4.3 The asset value includes the remaining contributions receivable in respect of past calls for additional contributions by Vision Super.
-We have been advised that the vast majority of the additional contributions have been paid by the Authorities. - 4.4 Vision Super has segregated the Defined Benefit plan assets for accounting purposes.
-We have been advised by Vision Super that the segregation was completed during the year ended at 30 June 2018. - 4.5 The above fair value of assets excludes \$5.0 million in respect of the Death and Disability reserve from the assets because we have not included an amount for incurred but not reported claims in the calculation of the funding position.
+We have been advised that the vast majority of the additional contributions have been paid by the Authorities. - 4.4 Vision Super has segregated the Defined Benefit plan assets for accounting purposes. - 4.5 The above fair value of assets excludes \$5.0 million in respect of the Death and Disability reserve from the assets because we have not included an amount for incurred but not reported claims in the calculation of the funding position.
 In Section 8 we have commented on the amount of this reserve.
 Vision Super has excluded the Operational Risk Financial Requirement from the Defined Benefit plan assets in the financial statements. - 4.6 We believe that the most suitable approach for this investigation is to adopt the fair value of assets for all purposes.
-The funding position of the Defined Benefit plan may be variable because of the current high volatility in asset valuations.
+The funding position of the Defined Benefit plan may be variable because of high volatility in asset valuations.